Craziness: The History of Mankind (Part Two)

 • And the seeker must recognize that all three aspects are inseparable.

-When any one of these aspects dominates —when teachers indoctrinate, coaches mechanize, or leaders tyrannize —and the seeker is listening to these expectations, they experience a sense of craziness.
-When balance is restored, sanity becomes possible.
-Now, with a new set of expectations, the teacher, coach, leader, and seeker, all together, with a single-pointed purposiveness, functioning from integrity, will learn through service to mankind, evolution, and unity; that is our forever job #1.
+When any one of the three aspects dominates (teachers indoctrinate, coaches mechanize, or leaders tyrannize), and if the seeker is listening to these miscalculations by the experts, they will experience a high level of craziness.
+However, if balance is restored within the seeker, regardless of how it is accomplished, sanity becomes possible.
+To make it happen, we need the teacher, coach, leader, and seeker, all working together from a single-pointed purposiveness, functioning from the energy of integrity, and learning through service to mankind, evolution, and unity.

 Closing Note